rask/httpstati/README.md

     $ httpstati codes

 The command will dump a table with codes and their names.
+This is also the default command so using

+    $ httpstati

+yields the same results if no arguments are needed.

 ### List HTTP status codes for a certain type category